-19.9 Module Power-down Modes
+19.8 Module Power-down Modes

-The module has two internal Power modes.
+The module has 2 internal Power modes.

-When the ADON bit is '1', the module is in Active mode, and is fully powered and functional.
+When the ADON bit is '1', the module is in Active mode; it is fully powered and functional.

 When ADON is '0', the module is in Off mode.
 The digital and analog portions of the circuit are disabled for maximum current savings.